TakaiKung/Video-chat-app-example/README.md

 # video-chat-app-example
-This project make for learning about webRTC socket.io and Twilio
+This project make for learning about webRTC socket.io Twilio and Mesh architecture